 The buildings and historical contents are under imminent threat due to environmental exposure and general long-term neglect.
 A preliminary sales agreement between the school district and private developers was halted in 2011 after local residents adamantly opposed a proposal to restore the farm buildings in exchange for a zoning variance to build high-density townhouses adjacent to the site.
 In response, the Friends of the Marion Carll Community Farm was formed in association with the Commack Community Association to lead the preservation of the site.
 To date, however, the school district has been reluctant to partner with this group or any other to create an effective stewardship plan.

-Ownership by public entities that do not have the resources or capacity to adequately care for bequeathed properties is a problem faced by many historic places on Long Island.
+Ownership by public or not-for-profit entities that lack resources or capacity to adequately care for historic properties is a common problem on Long Island.
 The preservation the Marion Carll Farmstead depends upon the formation of a supportive relationship between viable community partners and the school district.
 Successful preservation will also require funding for immediate stabilization of historic structures, the completion of a feasibility study for reuse, and the implementation of such recommendations.

 • September 2018: Commack Union Free School District awarded a $7,260 Preserve New York grant from the Preservation League of New York State to hire Steward Preservation Services of Huntington to complete a new Building Condition Report of the Marion Carll farmhouse and plan for its preservation.